bacalhau-project/bacalhau/README.md

 ## Components to Build

 - Build an application that listens for jobs over libp2p, receives payment somehow, runs the job in {kuberenetes, docker, idk}, and returns the result to the use (ideally the 'result' is in the form of an ipfs object and we can just return the hash).
-- The inputs to the job should be a 'program' and a cid.
-The miner should pull the cid requested into a car file (it should already be in this format for sectors that they have sealed) and pass that to the docker image (probably mounted somewhere to the image).
+- The inputs to the job should be a 'program' and a CID.
+The miner should pull the CID requested into a car file (it should already be in this format for sectors that they have sealed) and pass that to the docker image (probably mounted somewhere to the image).
 - This should run as a sidecar to miners, and should be fairly isolate so as not to mess with the miners primary operation.
 - Need a payment system, payment estimator
 - Need a dataset aggregator - where a single large dataset can describe many CIDs that may span sectors

 ## What's with the Name?
-Bacalhau means cod (the fish) in Portugeuse (where several folks were brainstorming this topic).
+Bacalhau means cod (the fish) in Portuguese (where several folks were brainstorming this topic).

 Compute-Over-Data == Cod == Bacalhau